eddmann/santa-lang-rs/docs/builtins.md

 ### list

-Returns the List represenation of the given value.

 ```
 list(value)
 ```

+Return the List representation of the given value.

 === "List"